System Information Decomposition: Information Decomposition

 \begin{axiom} [Monotonicity] The redundancy should exhibit a monotonically decreasing behavior with the inclusion of additional inputs, i.e. $Red(Y: X_{1}, \cdots ,X_{n}) \le Red(Y: X_{1}, \cdots ,X_{n-1})$, where $n \in N$. \end{axiom}

 Despite numerous quantitative methods for information atoms in PID, a widely accepted method still needs to be discovered, primarily due to negative solutions.
 Such inconsistencies undermine the notion of information entropy as a non-negative measure of uncertainty.
 To circumvent reliance on a specific quantitative method, we employ classical mutual information and conditional entropy for calculating the sum of the information entropy of certain information atoms.
-Although this approach does not permit the precise calculation of individual information atoms \cite{williams2010nonnegative, williams2011information}, it ensures that the framework remains independent of any specific PID calculation methods.
+Although this approach does not permit the precise calculation of individual information atoms \cite{williams2010nonnegative, williams2011information}, it ensures that the framework remains independent of how PID atoms are calculated.
 Consequently, when a particular PID calculation method computes the value of one information atom, the information entropy of the remaining information atoms is determined by the following Axiom:

-\begin{axiom} [Quantitative Computation] In a three-variable system with a target variable $Y$ and source variables $X_{i}$ and $X_{j}$, the following relationships hold:
+\begin{axiom} [Quantitative Computation] In a system with a target variable $Y$ and source variables $X_{i}$ and $X_{j}$, the following relationships hold: